NeverSettels/language-quiz-2/README.md

 ## **Description**

-_A quiz to help programers new and old try to figure out which language to learn next_ _**NOTE:**_ This site has zero basis in anything, if you're really considerng a new language consider an article like [this](https://hackr.io/blog/best-programming-languages-to-learn-2020-jobs-future) to make a more informed choice!
+_A quiz to help programers new and old try to figure out which language to learn next make sure to have your sound on for the full expirience_

+_**NOTE:**_ This site has zero basis in anything, if you're really considerng a new language consider an article like [this](https://hackr.io/blog/best-programming-languages-to-learn-2020-jobs-future) to make a more informed choice!

 ## **Setup/Installation**